Interview with Margaux Ayn Schaffer - Part 3

 Art Museum, V.I.P.(!)

-I’ve realized that there are so many transition narratives that vary according to a person’s unique qualities, and I think I have quite a few experiences that make my life interesting.
+Margaux: When I was starting my transition, most transsexual narratives followed a formulaic approach that had become the industry standard.
+More recently, the phenomenon of self-publishing has led to greater diversity in sharing our histories, both online and in print.
+I’ve realized there are many transition stories that vary widely according to a person’s unique qualities, and I think I have quite a few experiences that make my life interesting.
 We’ll see…

 Art plus Margaux, Boyce Gallery.

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: What advice would you give to transgender girls who are struggling with gender dysphoria?

-The most important thing of all is to know your value and recognize we can't always choose our circumstances, but we CAN choose our support network; if you're rejected by family there's the need for creating an extended family of peers and allies.
+Margaux: I think what I would offer is that we’re all unique and deserving of the life we want to live, regardless of limitations others may wish to impose on us.
+The most important thing of all is to know your value and recognize that we can’t always choose our circumstances, but we can choose our support network.
+If you’re rejected by family, there’s a need to create an extended family of peers and allies.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
+Monika: My pen friend Gina Grahame once wrote to me that we should not limit our potential because of how we were born or by what we see other transsexual and transgender people doing.
+She said our dreams should not end on an operating table, that’s where they begin.
 Do you agree with this?

 Margaux: Agreed.
 We are all the architects of our own destiny.
 There’s so much more to our lives.

-Monika: Margaux, thank you for the interview!
+Monika: Margaux, thank you so much for this interview!

 For more information about Margaux, follow her on Twitter.